Isentress and Isentress HD

 AWP

 Isentress may cause elevated levels of creatine phosphokinase (CPK, a muscle enzyme).
 Inform your provider or pharmacist if you have a history of rhabdomyolysis, myopathy, or increased creatine phosphokinase, or if you also take medications that may contribute to these conditions such as statins, fenofibrate, or gemfibrozil.
-INSTIs have been associated with adverse neuropsychiatric effects in some retrospective cohort studies and case series.
-The DHHS guidelines recommend closely monitoring people with pre-existing psychiatric conditions on an INSTI.
+INSTIs have been associated with adverse neuropsychiatric effects (such as depression, sleep disturbances and dizziness) in some retrospective cohort studies and case series.
+The HHS guidelines recommend closely monitoring people with pre-existing psychiatric conditions on an INSTI.
 Chewable tablets contain phenylalanine, which can be harmful to people with phenylketonuria.

 Potential Drug Interactions